Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Method

+During each optimization step, the set of Gaussians is rendered into an image using \Cref{eq:rendering}, which is then used to compute a combination of $L_{1}$ and SSIM loss against the target image.
+Since the full pipeline is differentiable, all Gaussian attributes\footnote{We empirically observed that optimizing the inverse of Gaussian scales $1/\gsScaleVector$ results in improved and faster convergence.
+Please refer to \Cref{sec:evaluation-setup} for more details.} can be updated via stochastic gradient descent to improve reconstruction.

+Note that while the top-$K$ ranking operation is non-differentiable, gradients do not flow through the operation itself but through the $K$ retained Gaussians.
+Empirically (in \Cref{tab:evaluation-ablation}), top-$K$ normalization not only promotes data locality but also improves reconstruction quality.
+We hypothesize that the top-$K$ normalization achieves this effect by acting as a form of regularization during optimization.

-Besides the initially created Gaussians, we also periodically add new Gaussian primitives to image regions having high reconstruction errors as the training progresses.
-This is achieved by sampling pixel locations based on their relative error magnitude.
+Besides the initially introduced Gaussians, we also progressively add new Gaussians to image areas exhibiting high reconstruction error.
+This is achieved by sampling pixels based on their error magnitude and initializing new Gaussians at sampled locations.

 \Cref{fig:method-pipeline} illustrates the optimization pipeline of \methodName.